anoma/namada/documentation/docs/src/user-guide/ibc.md

 2. [Setup nodes for Namada instances](#setup-nodes-for-namada-instances)
 3. [Transferring assets over IBC](#transferring-assets-over-IBC)

 The below is intended for those that wish to conduct IBC message transfer between two Namada chains.
-There is of course the cabablitiy to do this between any two IBC compatible chains (such as a cosmos chain).
-In this case, it is necessary to have a node of both the destination and the source chain running in order to make any package transfers.
-Below, we discuss first how to enable this connection between two pre-existing chains by Hermes, and second setting up 2 Namada local instances or joining two pre-existing Namada instances for this purpose.
+There is of course the capability to do this between any two IBC compatible chains (such as a Cosmos chain).
+In this case, it is necessary to have a node of both the destination and the source chain running in order to make any packet transfers.
+Below, we discuss first how to enable this connection between two pre-existing chains by Hermes, and second how to set up 2 Namada local instances or join two pre-existing Namada instances for this purpose.

 ## Setup Hermes
-Hermes is an IBC relayer to relay packets between chains(instances).
-We have our [Hermes supporting Namada instances](https://github.com/heliaxdev/ibc-rs/tree/yuji/v0.14.0_namada).
+Hermes is an IBC relayer that relays packets between chains (instances).
+We have a fork of Hermes which supports Namada instances [here](https://github.com/heliaxdev/ibc-rs/tree/yuji/v0.14.0_namada).
-Before packet relay, we need the following step to configure and start Hermes.
+Before packet relay, we need the following steps to configure and start Hermes:

 1. Make Hermes config file
-2. Create IBC client/connection/channel between instances
+2. Create IBC clients, connection, and channel between instances
 3. Run Hermes

 ### Make Hermes config file